opensourcecobol/opensourcecobol4j/README.md

 `cobj-idx`, a utility for indexed files, is also installed when installing opensource COBOL 4J.

 ```
-cobj-idx - An utility tool to handle a indexed file of opensource COBOL 4J
+cobj-idx - A utility tool to handle an indexed file of opensource COBOL 4J

 Usage:
 cobj-idx <sub command> [options] <indexed file>